korchasa/speelka-agent/documents/implementation.md

   - Token counting and context size management
   - Chat history compaction with multiple strategies
   - Automatic compaction when token limits are exceeded
+  - Stores LLMResponse objects for assistant messages in a dedicated history
+  - All chat state is managed via a single `chatInfo` struct (type `types.ChatInfo`), which is updated on every state change.
+The struct includes: `TotalTokens`, `TotalCost`, `IsApproximate`, `MaxTokens`, `MessageStackLen`, `LLMRequests`, `ModelName`, `ToolCallCount`, `LastMessageTime`, `SystemPrompt`.
+  - All mutating methods (`Begin`, `AddAssistantMessage`, `AddToolCall`, `AddToolResult`, etc.) update `chatInfo`.
+  - `GetInfo()` returns a copy of `chatInfo`.
+  - This approach eliminates state drift and makes it easy to audit and extend chat state.
+  - Tests verify all fields in `ChatInfo`, including model name, tool call count, last message time, and system prompt.
+  - Token counting (totalTokens, totalCost, isApproximate) is based only on llmResponses (assistant messages), not on messageStack.
+  - AddAssistantMessage in ChatSpec accepts LLMResponse
+  - LLMResponse includes a field `LLMResponses` for the original messages array
+  - Centralized fallback estimation utility is used for token counting if LLMResponseTokensMetadata is empty
+  - Provides GetTotalTokens and GetTotalCost methods, both returning a value and an approximation flag
+  - AddAssistantMessage precomputes and stores total tokens and cost, using a calculator if set, and falls back to estimation (character count divided by 4) if token metadata is missing, setting the approximation flag accordingly
+  - Cost is zero if no calculator is set, otherwise calculated by the calculator

 ### TokenCounter
 - **Purpose**: Token counting for LLM messages